BAFBRB Brian Abbott Fish Barrier Removal Board

 Long-term Commitment

-Barrier removal projects are monitored by RCO for 10 years after construction is completed.
+Barrier removal projects are monitored by RCO for ten years after construction is completed.
 RCO Manual 7: Long-Term Obligations provides details of the compliance requirements.

 About Brian Abbott